Timmythetim/Cpts_440_instagram_fake_account_detection/README.md

 These files are the implementation of a Support Vector Machine by hand.
 Coded by Kwan Tou, this model achieved comparable accuracy to the prebuilt SVM.

+### test.py
+This file is not very significant, and could be removed.
+It was included for initial testing with the Decision Forest.

 Some of the implementations of the prebuilt models were so simple that they were only included in the demo notebook of our project, found here. https://colab.research.google.com/drive/1UVLXh2PSKmKS9cCmW4YkWjfEbtxWLhBj#scrollTo=kZI7K8uv7xTR Please note the top section about importing data, as it will not work without the data imported.